kayak4665664/kayak4665664.github.io/build-a-image-hosting-service-with-jsdelivr-and-github-repository/index.md

-# Build a Image Hosting Service With jsDelivr and Github Repository
+# Build a Image Hosting Service With JsDelivr and Github Repository

 I used to put the pictures of my website on the storage space of Qiniu Cloud.
 Although Qiniu Cloud is not bad, the traffic under the `https` protocol needs to be charged.
 So, I used jsDelivr and Githubc repository to build a free image hosting service.
 &lt;!--more--&gt;